Remote Leadership Report

 Terminal conducted this research using an online survey prepared by Method Research and distributed by Dynata among n=400 HR and engineering leaders.
 Data was collected from July 10 - 23, 2020.

-Terminal is a remote teams engine for fast-growing companies.
-This means we hire, house, develop, and retain engineering teams — so that you can focus on building brilliant products.
-Today, we build remote teams across North America, Mexico and Colombia with campuses in five vibrant tech hubs: Vancouver, Kitchener-Waterloo, Toronto, Montréal and Guadalajara, supported by our unique model that blends recruiting, HR, ops, and community to drive growth.
+Terminal offers a modern approach to building remote global tech teams.
+This means we recruit, onboard and manage engineering teams – so you can focus on building brilliant products.
+Today, we build remote teams across Canada, the US and Latin America, supporting your growth with our unique model that blends recruiting, HR, ops, and community.